 How has the United Nations reacted to the recent genocide?

 The UN is not very helpful.
 They are very distracted when it comes to helping the minority because they are afraid to hurt the feelings of majority Muslim countries.
 The recognition of genocide is one step, but it cannot stop there.
 There are other steps that need to be carried, such as bringing perpetrators to justice, providing resources to support the victims, and eventually protecting these minorities [from future genocides].
 What is the benefit of recognizing the genocide if you don’t do anything about it?

-Members of the United Nations, particularly the United States, have a long history of overlooking genocide and other crimes against humanity.
+Although they have recognized the Yazidi atrocities as a genocide, members of the United Nations, particularly the United States, have a long history of overlooking genocide and other crimes against humanity.

 In 1975 Saddam Hussein launched Arabization campaigns to the Kurds of Northern Iraq.
 People were forced to convert religions, learn Arabic, and were even killed in the process.
 In about 1987, Hussein’s forces destroyed thousands of Kurdish villages and killed nearly 100,000 Iraqi Kurds.
 Civilians were executed and gassed for simply being Kurdish or Yazidi.